Preface

 Establish our new target and file it as Canada’s Nationally Determined Contribution with the UN Framework Convention on Climate Change: 60 per cent GHG reductions against 2005 levels by 2030; zero emissions by 2050.Assume leadership

-Attend the next climate negotiation in Chile this year and press other countries to also double their efforts.Respect evidence
+Attend the next climate negotiation in Brazil in 2025 and press other countries to also double their efforts.Respect evidence

 Restore funding of climate research within the Government of Canada and in the network of universities that received financial support before 2011.Maintain carbon pricing